 Photo by Mohammed Alnaser

 Unfortunately, my car battery was completely dead.
 It wouldn’t even take a jump.
 BAD LUCK.
 Now I would have to pay for a tow.
 I’d also have to cancel my Espresso Road Trip event to Tacoma scheduled for Sunday.
-When I cancelled, I got an email from a member volunteering to come over and help me get a new batter and assist with the install.
+When I cancelled, I got an email from a member volunteering to come over and help me get a new battery and assist with the install.
 GOOD LUCK.

 We got an inexpensive battery at Sams Club that actually fits my car.
 He was a member.
 Unlike Costco which is a zoo on weekends, very few people shop at Sams Club in Seattle.
 There were no lines.
 GOOD LUCK.
 He also bought some tools to help with the install.
 When we got back to my car, I popped my hood and ran into the house to get some scissors to open the tool package.

-When I returned to my car, my friend was chatting with a guy that we thought was changing a flat tire nearby.
+When I returned to my car, my friend was chatting with a guy who we thought was changing a flat tire nearby.
 The guy looked at our tools and said they that we had purchased the wrong ones and that we needed metric tools.
 BAD LUCK.
 Then I looked into his car, which had tons of tools.
 I learned he wasn’t fixing a flat tire, he was a mobile mechanic.
 He had every tool under the sun in his car.
 I hired him on the spot to install my car battery.
 GOOD LUCK.
 He wanted $50.
 BAD LUCK.
 I countered with $20.
 He accepted.
 GOOD LUCK.

 I thought installing a car battery was a simple task.
 Not for my car.
 I watched as this guy changed my battery.
 His hands moved like a surgeon.
 My friend and I later chatted that we only thought we could change the battery, but after watching him work, we knew finding him was a Godsend.
 And we only found him, because he parked directly in front of where my car had died the day before.
 AMAZING LUCK.